gostat501/gostat501.github.io/index.md

 # "Go stat!"

 Welcome to my webpage!
 I am a Sr. Science Integration Analyst at the Walt Disney Company (under furlough).
-My undergraduate degree is a B.S. in Statistics and Minor in Mathematics with summa cum laude at University of California, Los Angeles in June 2019.
-During my undergraduate period, I was a research assistant under the supervision of Prof.Frederic Schoenberg.
-I am currently in a transitory period in preparation of pursuing a PhD program in Statistics, dedicating my entire time studying for GRE and compiling up my knowledge and fidings in Time-Series Analysis.
+My undergraduate degree is a B.S. in Statistics and Minor in Mathematics with summa cum laude at University of California, Los Angeles (2019).
+During my undergraduate period, I was a research assistant under the supervision of Prof.Frederic Paik Schoenberg.
+I am currently in a transitory period in preparation of pursuing a PhD program in Statistics, dedicating my entire time studying for GRE, documenting, and compiling up my knowledge and fidings in Time-Series Analysis.

-I was predisposed to discover the efficient "path-finding" - from constructing toy train rail-road network as a kid, to unearthing the latent network structures in social pheomena in time-space perspective as a statistician.
-That being said, my life resolution is to find efficient paths under various environmental or social hazards, such as evacuation, traffic alleviation, resource allocation, urban-planning, and geo-politics etc. for facilitating more sustainable society while using statistics as primary means to accomplish such.

-Although I was born in Tokyo, Japan, I spent my childhood in Beijing, China / K-12 in Fukushima, Japan / community college in Norco, California.
+As a survivor of numbers of catastrophic upheavals throughout the world – SARS at Beijing, China 2003, Tohoku earthquake and its proceeding powerplant meltdown at Fukushima, Japan 2011, and the concurrent COVID-19 pandemic – I am guided to comprehend hazardous events and systematize the resilient society in which human lives can be saved under such events.
+That being said, my life resolution is to analyze various environmental/social hazards and to construct ways of circumventing such events via Statistics and Mathematics as primary means.

 ## Research Interests in Statistics

 - High-dimensional Statistics

-- Spatiotemporal Point Process
+- Point Process

 - Network Analysis

+- Graphical Models

 - Stochastic Optimization

 - Baysian methodologies

+- Hierarchical Modeling

+- Changepoint Detection and Distribution Shift

 - Markov Chain Monte Carlo